Calebv07/Football_Web_Dev/TestReview.md

 - Values are in the order that you define the fields
   - i.e field1, field2, field3 corresponds with value1, value2, value3 **or** (field1, field2) VALUES ('value1', 'value2')
   - **If a value is not assigned to a field, it will throw an error**
+  - **Auto-incrementing fields do NOT have to be specified.**
+  - So you do not have to define the field name and value of an auto-incremented field.
+Just leave it out of the SQL statement.
 - You can set values to variables
   - Always make sure to encase all values with single qoutes ''
   - i.e '$myVariable', '123'